graphql-rust/juniper/docs/book/content/types/unions.md

 ### Ignoring enum variants

-In some rare situations we may want to omit exposing enum variant in GraphQL schema.
+In some rare situations we may want to omit exposing an enum variant in the GraphQL schema.

-As an example, let's consider the situation when we need to bind some type parameter for doing interesting type-level stuff in our resolvers.
-To achieve that, we need to carry the one with `PhantomData`, but we don't want the latest being exposed in GraphQL schema.
+As an example, let's consider the situation where we need to bind some type parameter `T` for doing interesting type-level stuff in our resolvers.
+To achieve this we need to have `PhantomData<T>`, but we don't want it exposed in the GraphQL schema.

 > __WARNING__:
-> It's _library user responsibility_ to ensure that ignored enum variant is _never_ returned from resolvers, otherwise resolving GraphQL query will __panic in runtime__.
+> It's the _library user's responsibility_ to ensure that ignored enum variant is _never_ returned from resolvers, otherwise resolving the GraphQL query will __panic at runtime__.

 ```rust
 # use std::marker::PhantomData;